Frequently Asked Questions About Certification

 + What is WBENC and how does it differ from my local/regional affiliate?

 The Women's Business Enterprise National Council, commonly referred to as WBENC, is the leading authority on and certifying organization for women's business enterprises (WBEs) in the U.S. and U.S. territories.
-One of the most widely recognized and accepted certifications in the nation; WBENC's certification is accepted by hundreds of U.S. corporations, as well as select federal, state and local government agencies.
-WBENC is headquartered in Washington, DC with 14 Regional Partner Organizations (RPOs) throughout the U.S. Each RPO processes certification applications on behalf of WBENC and adheres to WBENC's stringent Standards and Procedures to maintain the integrity of WBENC's Certification Program.
+WBENC is headquartered in Washington, DC with 14 Regional Partner Organization (RPOs) throughout the U.S. Each RPO processes certification applications on behalf of WBENC and adheres to WBENC's stringent Standards and Procedures to maintain the integrity of WBENC's Certification Program.

 + How does WBENC certification differ from others?

-WBENC is the nation's leading third-party certifier of women's business enterprises (WBEs) for the private sector.
-WBENC provides a national standard of certification to women owned businesses through its 14 RPOs and provides purchasing managers with access to over 10,000 WBENC-Certified WBEs through WBENCLink, WBENC's online database profiling WBENC certified WBEs.
+WBENC provides a national standard of certification to women owned businesses through its 14 RPOs and provides purchasing managers with access to over 14,000 WBENC-Certified WBEs through WBENCLink2.0, WBENC's online database profiling WBENC certified WBEs.

 + What is a WBE?